jspEclipse/sudoku-solver/README.md

 # How it's Made
 This project was built on top of Next.js and tailwindcss and utilizing components from Shadcn and AceternityUI in order to save time.

+# Current Problems
+At the current moment this website is not mobile friendly.
+Which will have to be dealt with soon